 Senior Portfolio Night is the highlight of the academic career for every Graphic Designer and Illustrator at Sacred Heart University.
 It is a formal event at which senior Art & Design students will have the opportunity to meet and greet the public.
 Students will also have numerous opportunities to show people their portfolios and conduct both real and practice interviews.

 The Department of Art & Design invites several hundred people to the event from the university, the public, and the professional community.
 Students do not know who most of the guests are, nor is anyone identified in any manner.
 Each person who asks to see a student’s portfolio is treated as a possible professional contact and networking experience.
 Invited guests include the leading design, advertising, and marketing companies in Fairfield County, home to some of the most prestigious companies of this type in the nation.

 Annual Nouwen Lecture Will Feature Talk on Spirituality and Art

 February 25, 2015

-Fairfield, Conn. - Sacred Heart University’s 2015 Henry J.M.
+Fairfield, Conn. - Sacred Heart University’s 2015 Henri J.M.
 Nouwen Lecture in Contemporary Spirituality will feature Stephanie McKenzie discussing “Spirituality and Art: Emily Carr and Van Gogh.”McKenzie is a poet, editor and professor at the Grenfell Campus of Memorial University in Newfoundland and Labrador, Canada.
 This event will take place in the Schine Auditorium on SHU’s Fairfield campus on Wednesday, March 18, at 7:30 p.m.
 The talk is sponsored by the Office of Mission and Catholic Identity – it is free and open to the public.
 Please contact Funda Alp at 203-396-8241 or email@example.com for further information.

 SHU to Present Reimagined Rural Health Care Photo Exhibit